 1) Make a realistic plan

 If you are busy, all you need to make good progress is ten minutes a day.
 This is enough time to review your vocabulary.
 You should also plan a longer session once a week for learning new things (on the weekend for example).
 You can surely take ten minutes during your commute or lunch break.
 Find those ten minutes and commit to actually studying your vocabulary during that time everyday.
 Write it down, tell your best friend, or write about it on social media.
 Just make sure you remember to put in those ten minutes everyday.
-This is one of the many things that I teach in my ecourse Time for Language Learning
+This is one of the many things that I teach in Your Roadmap to Fluency

 Found thirty minutes?
 Awesome.
 It’s great if you can stick to it.
 If it turns out that it’s too much after a while, don’t quit your study altogether.
 Remember that just ten minutes is enough.